emguy/Conference-Organization-App/response_to_code_reviewer.md

 implemented making use of endTime beyond the solution suggested in this readme.
 ```

-In task 3, we were asked to query for sessions before 7pm (this could be end
+In task 3, we were asked to query for sessions before 7pm (here `7pm` could be the
-time).
+end time).

 #### 3
 ```